 The exit exam, however, is not in the college/hospital where the training is undertaken.
 The exit exam is taken in two parts:

-- first there is a theory exam that consist of four papers, each with 10 questions (10 marks per question)
+- first there is a theory exam that consists of four papers, each with 10 questions (10 marks per question)

 - these papers are given in two consecutive days (two on each day)